 7. Grow Flow

 Update on Grow Flow: Grow Flow isn’t available to new users anymore.
-But you can still enjoy other Surfer tools and boost your organic traffic using less effort.
+But you can still enjoy other useful Surfer tools and boost your organic traffic using less effort.

 Grow Flow refers to Surfer SEO’s AI-powered growth management tool.
 You can launch this tool by connecting Surfer SEO and Google Search Console.